dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 I've focused on good plotting of two or more variables against each other as network behavior is hard to boil down to a single "number", as much as others have tried with things such as measuring "Bandwidth" or "jains fairness index".
-It's a heisenberg principle - you cannot measure the capacity of a pipe at the same time as the path length - something that the [TCP BBR](fixme) folk finally got right (after 30 years of trying).
+It's a heisenbug principle - you cannot measure the capacity of a pipe at the same time as the path length - something that the [TCP BBR](fixme) folk finally got right (after 30 years of trying).